nenyeokanumee/cybersecurity-portfolio/02-networking/3-networking-fundamentals/README.md

 Intrusion Detection System monitors and alerts you when it notices or sees a threat.
 It doesn't engage with the threat; all it does is alert you when it finds a threat.
 It is configured using a signature-based approach (known attacks) and an anomaly-based approach (unusual patterns).
 IDS only detects and informs.
 It does not block.
 It logs suspicious activity.

-Intrusion Prevention System: An IPS would detect and block the threat in real time.
+Intrusion Prevention System (IPS) would detect and block the threat in real time.
 It will log the report, like telling you what it saw and what it did.
 It is the same as an IDS, just that it has an automatic response.
 It drops malicious packets and blocks the attacker's IP.

 ## Defence Mechanism: VPN